lyteword/chspurgeon-tod/volume-6/psalm-120.md

 **Verse 4.** *Sharp arrows of the mighty.* He compares wicked doctrine to an arrow which is not blunt, but sharp; and moreover which is cast, not of him that is weak and feeble, but that is strong and mighty; so that there is danger on both sides, as well of the arrow which is sharp and able to pierce, as also of him which with great violence hurleth the same.— *Martin Luther.*

 **Verse 4.** *Arrows.
 Coals of juniper.* When the tongue is compared to "arrows", there is a reference (according to the Midrash), to the irrevocableness of the tongue's work.
 Even the lifted sword may be stayed, but the shot arrow may not.
 The special point to be drawn out in the mention of "coals of juniper", is the inextinguishableness of such fuel.
 There is a marvellous story in the Midrash which illustrates this very well.
 Two men in the desert sat down under a juniper tree, and gathered sticks of it where with they cooked their food.
-After a year they passed over the same spot where was the dust of what they had burned; and, remarking that it was now twelve months since they had the fire, they walked fearlessly upon the dust, and their feet were burned by the "coals" beneath it, which were still unextinguished.— *H.T.
-Armfield.*
+After a year they passed over the same spot where was the dust of what they had burned; and, remarking that it was now twelve months since they had the fire, they walked fearlessly upon the dust, and their feet were burned by the "coals" beneath it, which were still unextinguished.— *H. T. Armfield.*

 **Verse 4.** *Coals of juniper.* The fire of the Retham burns for a very long time covered with its ashes; like malignant slander.
 But the secret malignity becomes its own terrible punishment.— *William Kay.*